New cell therapy aims to stop blood cancer relapse in tough-to-treat patients

 Summary

-This early-phase study tests a new cell therapy called BSB-2002 in adults with a specific form of acute myeloid leukemia (AML) that has returned or not responded to at least two prior treatments.
-The main goal is to check the safety of the therapy and see if it can prevent the cancer from coming back.
-About 19 participants will receive the treatment in a hospital setting.
+This early-phase study tests a new cell therapy called BSB-2002 in adults with a specific type of acute myeloid leukemia (AML) that has returned or not responded to at least two prior treatments.
+The main goals are to check safety and see if it can prevent the cancer from coming back.
+About 19 participants will receive the therapy at different doses.

 Get updates